KyaDLFiles/kyadlfiles.github.io/templates/technical/!index.md

 I'll be uploading my cheat tables (which also include contributions from other members of the server) in ?[a separate repository](https://github.com/KyaDLFiles/Kya_DL_cheat_tables), which includes instructions on how to use CE with PCSX2 >1.6

 ## Pointers, addresses and offsets
-All addresses and offsets are always hexadecimal.
+All addresses and offsets are always hexadecimal unless stated otherwise.

 When talking about a pointer address, this page uses a terminology similar to CE: to get to the desired address, take the 4-byte number **stored** at the *pointer base address*, add the *offset* to that number, and the result is the actual memory address storing that particular variable.
 (eg: *pointer base address* `10` & *offset* `+2` = take value stored at `10` (X), add `+2` to it, actual address is `X+2`)